EarlyByrdTeam/megatron-site/index.md

   <figure style="flex:1; text-align:center;  margin:0;">
     <img src="figures/Benchmark_EIT/mAP50_vs_epoch_meta.png" alt="Meta EIT"
     style="max-width:100%; height:auto;"/>
-    <figcaption>(b) Finetuning a Meta-Model</figcaption>
+    <figcaption>(b) Meta-Learning</figcaption>
   </figure>
 </div>
   <figcaption style="margin-top:0.5em; font-style:italic;">
-    Figure 8: Comparing model performance on the EIT validation set by (a) finetuning YOLO by transfer learning on EIT data for 300 epochs and (b) finetuning a meta-model (n=5) on EIT data for 50 meta-epochs, whereby each meta-epoch consists of 10 training epochs and 5 finetuning epochs on EIT data only.
+    Figure 8: Comparing model performance on the EIT validation set by (a) finetuning YOLO by transfer learning on EIT data for 300 epochs and (b) finetuning a meta-model (trained on 5 tasks) on EIT data for 50 meta-epochs, whereby each meta-epoch consists of 10 training epochs and 5 finetuning epochs on EIT data only.
 This means 20 meta-epochs is computationally equivalent to 300 epochs used during baseline transfer learning.

   </figcaption>
 </figure>